alykes/pihole/repair.md

     - `SELECT COUNT(*) FROM queries;`
   - Exit the sqlite prompt
     - `.exit`
+- Finally, check the integrity of the new database file with the following command
+  - `sudo docker run --rm -v /home/alykes/backups/sql:/db arm-sqlite /db/new-sql.db "PRAGMA integrity_check;"`

 You now have an uncorrupted database file! :trophy: